-Prioritizing tasks by urgency will let you always meet deadlines and get what needs to be done.
-So, remember?
-Traffic light system for time management!
+Prioritizing tasks by urgency will allow you to always meet deadlines and accomplish what needs to be done.

 3. Don’t Be Afraid to Delegate

 Delegation is one of the main challenging areas while managing a small business.

 What shall I delegate?
 Whom shall I delegate?
 Shall I spend time checking the task?

 Yes, it causes confusion and may get messy.
 But take a deep breath and read on.

 Classify tasks according to their difficulty, group them by what:

 - Another person can do with your help